 I enjoy designing, sewing, and crafting.
 I own a Cricut Maker and a Silhouette Cameo Pro and have a lot of fun creating new designs and planning creative play dates with my adult children.
 Who are just as addicted as I am to it.

-I have passion for sewing and have a small collection of vintage sewing machines which I love.
-The machines include Necchis, Singers, Pfaffs and Berninas.
-And range in age from a 1932 to 1981.
-I also have an industrial walking foot machine, a Sailrite Fabricator, which I call the beast!
+I have a passion for sewing and have a small collection of vintage sewing machines, which I love.
+The machines include Necchis, Singers, Pfaffs, and Berninas.
+And range in age from 1932 to 1981.
+I also have two industrial walking foot machines, a Sailrite Fabricator, which I call The Beast, and a 1947 Singer 153w101 cylinder arm named George.
 My journey into sewing began while I was still in single digits in 4-H. I was fortunate to be taught by my older cousins, Evelynn and Ruth.
-I value the time they spent with me teaching and do love to pass on the skills and to sew for causes I truly believe in.
-I sew collars for my favorite dog rescue, Motley Mutts Rescue, and also design and sew coats, snow suits, and shirts for dogs that are disabled or rescued.
+I value the time they spent with me teaching and do love to pass on the skills and to sew for causes I am passionate about.
+I sew collars for my favorite dog rescue, Motley Mutts Rescue, and design and sew coats, snowsuits, and shirts for dogs that are disabled or rescued.

-This year I decided to take the many years of sewing experience and venture into sewing hand bags.
+Last year I decided to take the many years of sewing experience and venture into sewing handbags.
 I must say, it is very fun and addictive!

-My husband and I share our home with two dogs; Lana our little rescue from Mississippi, Lexi a golden retriever.
-They have very unique personalities and can most often be found hanging out in my home office with me while I work, sew, or craft.
+My husband and I share our home with a wonderful little dog named Lana, our little rescue from Mississippi.
+She has an amazing personality and can often be found hanging out in my home office with me while I work, sew, or craft.